PRESS KIT

 - -Listen to ‘The Longing’- -

-In the band’s young career it has already performed at festivals like the Rock Boat (2021), Wisconsin’s Mile of Music (2021, 2022, 2023, 2024), Texas’s Texified Jamfest and Florida’s Rock by the Sea with artists such as American Authors, Switchfoot, Larry Keel, and Andrew McMahon in the Wilderness.
+In the band’s young career it has already performed at festivals like the Rock Boat (2021), Wisconsin’s Mile of Music (2021, 2022, 2023, 2024), Texas’s Texified Jamfest and Florida’s Rock by the Sea ( 2022, 2025) with artists such as Sister Hazel, Larry Keel, and Andrew McMahon in the Wilderness.
 In it’s home area of Virginia and Washington DC, they have performed at renowned venues like The 9:30 Club (Washington DC), The National (Richmond), the Tally-Ho Theater (Leesburg), the Hamilton (Washington DC) and many more.
-They have opened for bands like Sister Hazel, Carbon Leaf, Eddie 9V, Red Wanting Blue, famed guitarist Ariel Posen, New York Rock-and-Roll poet Willie Nile and more.
+They have opened for bands like Carbon Leaf, Eddie 9V, Red Wanting Blue, famed guitarist Ariel Posen, New York Rock-and-Roll poet Willie Nile and more.
 In the fall of 2020, it released a Christmas song as a part of Rock by the Sea’s 11th annual charity Christmas album, a cover of “I Heard the Bells on Christmas Day.”
 In the midst of COVID-19 restrictions they sold out famed Northern Virginia venue Jammin’ Java in March of 2021.
 The toured with Megan Slankard and Newski in the spring of 2023, visiting Orlando, Tampa, Chicago, Detroit, Appleton, Milwaukee, New York City and other cities.
 2024 brought the largest shows of the band’s career, opening for Sister Hazel in the southeast and midwest.
 Wiley also performed solo opening for Will Hoge’s solo tour in the fall of 2024.
 All of this was achieved with Wiley all-the-while curating and hosting the popular songwriters’ round “One Night Only” in the Richmond area, which has seen guest talents like Grammy nominated singer-songwriter Frank Solivan, The Curry’s, Bill Howard from The Judy Chops, Karen Jonas, and Jason Manns.